-Maintain Your Windows and Doors
+Maintain Your Windows & Doors

 The entry points to the home are the most common places where outdoor irritants like pollen enter.
 That’s why you’ll need to ensure that windows and doors are properly sealed.
 It’s important to make sure that weather-stripping and seal on windows and doors are replaced when they get frayed.
 Spring is a good time to check this since cold weather can cause weather-stripping to crack.